 - Have good time management skills.
 Online and hybrid courses meet for the same amount of time as courses taught on campus.
 For example, if you are taking a 4-unit English 101 online, you will need to designate approximately four hours each week to work in the online class, plus you will also need to designate time for the required homework which occurs outside of class time.

-How does a student learn how to use D2L or access help pertaining to D2L?
-There is an online tutorial for D2L available here.
+How does a student learn how to use Canvas or access help pertaining to Canvas?
+There is an extensive library of documentation and user-guides available here.
+Technical support is available 24 hours a day / 7 days a week by calling (844) 603-4262

 How can I find out what textbooks or other materials are required?
 See the Oxnard College Bookstore Booklist.